dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 In the documentation project, run `docfx build docfx.json -t default,c:/docfx_howto/simple_template --serve`.

-Now the warning message *There is no template processing document type(s): Toc* disappears because default template contains *Renderer* to handle TOC files.
+Now the warning message *There is no template processing document type(s): Toc* disappears because the default template contains *Renderer* to handle TOC files.

 Open http://localhost:8080/toc.html and you can see a toc web page.
 ![TOC Web Page](images/toc_web_page.png)

-> Tip: Run `docfx template export default` to view what's inside default template.
+> Tip: Run `docfx template export default` to view what's inside the default template.

-> NOTE: It is possible that DocFX updates its embedded templates when releasing new version.
-So please make sure to re-export the template if you overwrite or dependent on that template in your custom template.
+> NOTE: It is possible that DocFX updates its embedded templates when a new version is released.
+So please make sure to re-export the template if you overwrite or are dependent on it in your custom template.